Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil: Introduction

 There are several results on multiscale analysis for the Richards equation and degenerate parabolic equations in general.
-The homogenization of non-linear parabolic equations with Dirichlet bounday conditions in a domain periodically perforated by small holes was studied in~\cite{Nandakumaran_2002} and in \cite{Amaziane_2013, Benes_2019} the two-scale convergence method was applied to non-linear equations with oscilating coefficients modelling the two-phase flow in a porous medium.
-In \cite{Jaeger_2021} the homogenization of the Richards equation in a medium with deterministic almost periodic microstructure of coarse and fine impermeable soft inclusions is obtained using sigma-convergence method and an upscaling of the Richards equation to describe the flow in fractured porous media was considered in \cite{List_2020}.
-Parabolic and elliptic equations defined in domains with cylindrical microstructures, similar to the one considered here, were analysed in~\cite{Melnyk_2007, Murat_2017}.
+The homogenization of nonlinear parabolic equations with Dirichlet boundary conditions in a domain periodically perforated by small holes was studied in~\cite{Nandakumaran_2002}.
+In~\cite{Amaziane_2013, Benes_2019, cao_2014} the two-scale convergence method was applied to nonlinear equations with oscillating coefficients modelling the two-phase flow in a porous medium and in~\cite{chen_2005} the asymptotic analysis and error estimates were considered.
+In~\cite{Jaeger_2021} the homogenization of the Richards equation, in a medium with deterministic almost periodic microstructure of coarse and fine impermeable soft inclusions, is obtained using sigma-convergence method.
+An upscaling of the Richards equation to describe the flow in fractured porous media was considered in~\cite{List_2020}.
 Furthermore, in~\cite{Mikelic_2004} homogenization techniques have been applied to dual-porosity models with the flow through porous particles and the inter-particle space described by the Richards equation.
-Similar to the model considered here, the permeability of the particles was dependent on the small parameter and, to show convergence of the non-linear terms, a specific form of test function was used in conjunction with the unfolding operator, also named as dilation operator and periodic modulation method~\cite{Arbogast_1990, Bourgeat_1996}.